 What are Block Trades?

+Block trades are large buy or sell orders that are typically an indication of what an institution is doing to their portfolio.
 When hedge funds or institutional investors want to buy or sell large amounts of a security, they will do so with a block trade.

 Block trades technically include trades of at least 10,000 shares, but typically involve more.
 They can also include $200,000 in bonds.

 The reason hedge funds and institutional investors use block trades is to avoid creating volatility in the volume and value.
 Often, those looking to block trade use an intermediary to assist.

 With block trades, a blockhouse typically handles the trades.
 Blockhouses operate like any other brokerage firm, however, their clients are not individual investors.
 Instead, they handle institutions like corporations, banks, and insurance firms.
 Blockhouses specialize in handling large trades outside the open markets and help minimize volatility in the market.
 To do this, they may break up the large order into smaller orders.
 Additionally, blockhouses can negotiate a price for the buyer and seller.